 The latest technological advances have seen the introduction of the femtosecond laser.
 Previously only used for LASIK, it has now been adapted for cataract surgery and offers patients a bladeless cataract removal option.

 The Alcon Cataract Suite is another cutting-edge treatment method.
-It combines an ultrasonic device to break up and remove the cataract, a state-of-the-art opthalmic microscope, and precise real-time image guidance, to create an optimum painless experience for patients.
+It combines an ultrasonic device to break up and remove the cataract, a state-of-the-art ophthalmic microscope, and precise real-time image guidance, to create an optimum painless experience for patients.
 At AVC, we are proud to have been using the Alcon Suite since 2015 with tremendous success!

 A Brief History of Cataract Surgery – in a Nutshell

-Here’s everything you need to know about the brief history of cataract Surgery:
+Here’s everything you need to know about the brief history of Cataract Surgery: